How To Hold A Ukulele – Guide And Tips

 If you’re a beginner, you might notice that it’s slightly hard to see the fretboard, which is ok.

-Once you’ve mastered most chords, you won’t have to look at it!
+Once you’ve mastered most chords, you won’t have to look at them!

 To solve this, we recommend beginners master the chords while sitting since it’s way easier to check if you’re shaping them alright.

-The right arm is what’s holding your uke from falling down, and you should press gently but firmly with the inside of your forearm.
+The right arm is what’s holding your ukulele from falling down, and you should press gently but firmly with the inside of your forearm.

-The uke should rest on top of your chest and aligned like this:
+The ukulele should rest on top of your chest and be aligned like this:

 - It should be placed on top of your breastbone or sternum.